 Chrysanthemum Verticillium Wilt Control

 When planting a mum, verticillium control and prevention is of great importance.
-Verticillium of chrysanthemums can be prevented by choosing chrysanthemum varieties which have demonstrated resistance to the fungus.
+Verticillium of chrysanthemums can be prevented by choosing chrysanthemum varieties that have demonstrated resistance to the fungus.
 If this is not possible, growers can reduce the likelihood of infection by purchasing plant cuttings from reliable and reputable sources.

 Proper garden maintenance is another key to maintaining healthy chrysanthemum plants.
 When planting, always maintain a schedule of flower bed rotation.
 This will help to reduce the occurrence of overwintering the disease in the soil.
 Make certain to promptly remove and discard any diseased plant matter from garden as well to help prevent spread.